elisesamanthadaly/03-JavaScript/README.md

 Click the red "Generate Password" button at the center of the screen to begin.

 Input a desired password length between 8 and 128, using numeric characters ("8" instead of "eight").
+Noninteger values will be rounded up  (e.g. a length choice of 8.01 will result in a 9-character password).

 Choose which of the four possible character sets to include in the password.
 At least one set must be chosen.